Induced pluripotent stem cell: Mimicking transcription factors with chemicals

 One of the main strategies for avoiding problems (1) and (2) has been to use small molecules that can mimic the effects of transcription factors.
 These compounds can compensate for a reprogramming factor that does not effectively target the genome or fails at reprogramming for another reason; thus they raise reprogramming efficiency.
 They also avoid the problem of genomic integration, which in some cases contributes to tumor genesis.
 Key studies using such strategy were conducted in 2008.
 Melton et al. studied the effects of histone deacetylase (HDAC) inhibitor valproic acid.
 They found that it increased reprogramming efficiency 100-fold (compared to Yamanaka's traditional transcription factor method).
 The researchers proposed that this compound was mimicking the signaling that is usually caused by the transcription factor c-Myc.
 A similar type of compensation mechanism was proposed to mimic the effects of Sox2.
 In 2008, Ding et al. used the inhibition of histone methyl transferase (HMT) with BIX-01294 in combination with the activation of calcium channels in the plasma membrane in order to increase reprogramming efficiency.
 Deng et al. of Beijing University reported in July 2013 that induced pluripotent stem cells can be created without any genetic modification.
 They used a cocktail of seven small-molecule compounds including DZNep to induce the mouse somatic cells into stem cells which they called CiPS cells with the efficiency – at 0.2% – comparable to those using standard iPSC production techniques.
 The CiPS cells were introduced into developing mouse embryos and were found to contribute to all major cells types, proving its pluripotency.

 Ding et al. demonstrated an alternative to transcription factor reprogramming through the use of drug-like chemicals.
-By studying the MET (mesenchymal-epithelial transition) process in which fibroblasts are pushed to a stem-cell like state, Ding's group identified two chemicals – ALK5 inhibitor SB431412 and MEK (mitogen-activated protein kinase) inhibitor PD0325901 – which was found to increase the efficiency of the classical genetic method by 100 fold.
-Adding a third compound known to be involved in the cell survival pathway, Thiazovivin further increases the efficiency by 200 fold.
+By studying the mesenchymal-epithelial transition (MET) process in which fibroblasts are pushed to a stem-cell like state, Ding's group identified two chemicals – ALK5 inhibitor SB431412 and MEK (mitogen-activated protein kinase) inhibitor PD0325901 – which was found to increase the efficiency of the classical genetic method by 100 fold.
+Adding a third compound known to be involved in the cell survival pathway, thiazovivin further increases the efficiency by 200 fold.
 Using the combination of these three compounds also decreased the reprogramming process of the human fibroblasts from four weeks to two weeks.

 In April 2009, it was demonstrated that generation of iPS cells is possible without any genetic alteration of the adult cell: a repeated treatment of the cells with certain proteins channeled into the cells via poly-arginine anchors was sufficient to induce pluripotency.
 The acronym given for those iPSCs is piPSCs (protein-induced pluripotent stem cells).